-Note: you specifically need to mention your interest in the ‘Governance of Migration and Diversity’ programme in your motivation letter.
+Note: you specifically need to mention your interest in the ‘Governance of Migration and Diversity’ programme in the Questionnaire.

 Graduates of Governance of Migration and Diversity will be suitable candidates for positions in business organisations (e.g. HR, consultancy), governmental organisations (policymakers, policy advisors, lobbyists) and organisations in civil society (e.g. unions, political parties, research institutes) on a local, national or international level.

 For more information on the MA History subtrack Governance of Migration and Diversity, please contact prof. dr. Marlou Schrover: M.L.J.C.Schrover@hum.leidenuniv.nl